GannettDigital/api-docs/source/includes/_identity_advertisers.md

 |`advertiser_name`|No|Restrict results to one or more specific advertiser with the given advertiser name|
 |`business_name`|No|Restrict results to one or more specific advertiser with the given business name|

-#### If you use the match_params parameter, the ones below won't be considered from the API
 ### Examples:

 ### GET (index)